 Within the last ten years there has been a shift in trends to classic modern contemporary.
 An appreciation remains for the clean, minimal lines of mid-century modern Dutch and American design periods.
 Art Deco is an example with its enduring appeal in Miami Beach style.

-The Hepburn takes its name from the legendary Katherine.
+Next up, the Hepburn takes its name from the legendary Katherine.
 Inspired by her iconic style and Art Deco period elegance, the Hepburn is a U-shaped sectional of carved wood frame and deep square cushioning.
 Offered in five formats with customizable upholstery and finish.

 CG established itself as a master maker of exquisite decorative mirrors.
-The bestselling Camilla was inspired by Camilla Parker Bowles’ chapeau worn on her wedding day.
+The bestselling Camilla is inspired by Camilla Parker Bowles’ chapeau worn on her wedding day.
 Convex glass is set inside a hand-carved wood frame of spiraling feathers and finished in 20th-century silver leaf.
 Available in three size formats.

 CG is known for its luxury interior commissions at The Venetian and Bellagio Las Vegas, the St. Clemente Palace, Venice, and the Georgian Restaurant & Tea Room at Harrods, London.
 Completed in 2014, the Georgian’s decorative molding and filigree skylight of the main dining room were restored by English Heritage.
 CG added velvet banquettes and Chris-Cross mahogany dining chairs to the timelessly chic renovation.
-CG global projects also include luxury hotels and residences at The Belmonte in Lagos, Nigeria, China, and Abu Dhabi.
+Additionally, Christopher Guy’s global projects include luxury hotels and residences at The Belmonte in Lagos, Nigeria, China, and Abu Dhabi.

 Lastly, CG has also expanded into the realm of set design.
 You can see CG set pieces in The Devil Wears Prada and Casino Royale (both from 2006); and most recently Cold Pursuit in 2019.

 Timeless Style: CG Custom Furniture